Last updated: 26/5/2020

 2. Early symptoms of endometriosis:

 Let’s talk about symptoms and the early stages of endometriosis because women can start suffering from it as early as their teenage years can suffer from it.
-Catching it before its advanced stages is important as not only does it cause years of pain and misery, but it can damage a women’s anatomy and may also render her infertile.
+Catching it before its advanced stages are important as not only does it cause years of pain and misery, but it can damage a women’s anatomy and may also render her infertile.

 Symptoms of endometriosis are as follows, but they don’t all always happen together at the same time, until maybe in the later stages of the disease, this is why endometriosis is so hard to diagnose: